SC-SGS/covid19-pooling/README.md

 Execute scenario1.py to recreate the plots of the expected time to test a population in days and expected number of identified cases per test.
 Execute accuracies_and_bar_plots to recreate the bar plots.
+Execute data/eval_PLOS.py to reccreate the table of the 100,000 tests for a population of 10 million scenario.

 For more information on the surrogate used for the website see branch 'sg_surrogate'